emenriquez/Springboard-Coursework/Capstone Project 2/README.md

 ## 1. Introduction <a class="anchor" id="Introduction"></a>

+**Problem**

-Problem: Food is a massive and complex arena in which culture, geography, climate, and social factors combine to create unique cuisines around the world.
+Food is a massive and complex arena in which culture, geography, climate, and social factors combine to create unique cuisines around the world.
 With the age of the internet, millions of recipes are now shared instantly and easily accessible.
 Many ingredients previously specific to certain regions of the world are now also widely available due to online commerce.

 **Objectives**